 Intra-operative fluid therapy has a two-fold benefit.
 Firstly, it helps to counteract the drop in blood pressure that tends to occur during anaesthesia.
 Maintaining blood pressure reduces this risk factor and can help to protect against potential organ failure in sick and elderly patients.
 Secondly, young and old patients alike generally experience a better recovery from surgery if they are not in a state of dehydration.
 It’s amazing how patients that have had fluids are often quite bouncy and active even a few hours after anaesthesia.

-Don’t be scared of anaesthesia to the point that a patient’s health may be more compromised by not performing a surgical procedure.
-Consider fluids as the main extra, and we as clinicians will advise whether bloods should be considered more strongly, but the choice is still there for you if costs are of no concern.
+For older and sick patients, don’t be scared of anaesthesia to the point that a patient’s health may be more compromised by not performing a surgical procedure.
+Consider fluids as the main extra, and we, as clinicians, will advise whether a pre-anaesthetic blood test should be considered more strongly, but the choice is still there for you if costs are of no concern.